HISTORIC DOWNTOWN ABBOTSFORD IS LOCATED ON

 Around WW1, Abbotsford became a hub of train travel as people ‘caught’ the railway fever.
 Abbotsford was a centralized station that connected Vancouver, Seattle, Victoria, and the Interior together.
 As time passed more railways came, including the BC Electrical Railway which was for passenger service, and the American rail company, the Great Northern Railway.
 From 1910 through to the 1920s, the town dealt with numerous fires that burnt down many of the original buildings.

 The Village of Abbotsford was incorporated in 1924.
 More of what we know today began slowly emerging in the late 1920s to early 1930s.
-This time saw Jubilee Park being built in 1927, along with the Atangard Hotel which at the time was the most modern hotel in all the Fraser Valley, and went for a grand total of $3.50 per night.
+At this time saw Jubilee Park being built in 1927, along with the Atangard Hotel which at the time was the most modern hotel in all the Fraser Valley, and went for a grand total of $3.50 per night.
 In the 1930s the Great Northern Railway tracks were removed and became South Fraser Way.
 Hansen’s Barbershop was built in 1934 and is downtown Abbotsford’s oldest business.

 The hardest disaster to ever hit Abbotsford happened in 1948 when a flood swept through the area of Abbotsford, Chilliwack, and Mission.
 This flood happened in late May immersing the flood plain in high waters including the railway tracks isolating Abbotsford and other parts of the Fraser Valley from the rest of Canada.
 It took several weeks for the floodwater to subside, and the town was left with millions of dollars worth of damages.

-Abbotsford started taking shape into what we recognize today in the 1950s and 1960s.
 Multiple buildings that we may be familiar with were constructed including Hub Motors, the Post Office (Mac and Mango and Zeeba’s Hair), the McLennan, McFeely and Prior Store (Dollarama), the MSA Centennial Library (ADBA Office, Banter Ice Cream, Tourism Abbotsford, and UFV CityStudio) as well as buildings located at what is commonly referred to as ‘Five Corners’ in Abbotsford.
 Unknown to many, the original Five Corners are located at the intersection of West Railway and Essendene where the Christmas tree has been called home since its planting in 1947.

 In 1972, the Village of Abbotsford, the District of Sumas, and the territory of Huntingdon amalgamated to become the District of Abbotsford.
 Later in 1995, the District of Abbotsford amalgamated with the District of Matsqui to form the City of Abbotsford.
 The original core of Abbotsford all those years ago when it was first incorporated is what is known today as the Historic Downtown.
 Over the past decade, a great deal of revitalization has occurred.
 Home to over 200 businesses, it is now a bustling part of the city and a thriving area where the fundamental values of supporting local makers, supporting the community, and supporting one’s neighbors are key to its success.